GrinonBarrett/Taksidos/Core Rules/Character Creation/Species/Sprite-Kin.md

 **Creature Type**: Sprite-kin are fey.

-**Size**: Sprite-kin stand between 3'-4'" meters tall.
+**Size**: Sprite-kin stand between 3-4 feet tall.
 They can weigh between 84-132 pounds.
 They are medium creatures.

 **Ability Score Modification**: As a Sprite-Kin, you have the following adjustments to your attributes
 -1 [Body]